lanhoter/ffmpeg-marline-hls-encoder/README.md

 A Guideline to perform the convert:

     Place the python script under the target folder
-    Open the terminal and type: "Python ffmpegDRMEncoder.py"
+    Open the terminal and type: "Python3 ffmpegDRMEncoder.py"
     It will create an output folder named "out" in the current directory.
     All the encrypted TS files and master.m3u8 playlist will be moved accordingly into the "out" folder.